veronicatesei/hcl-universal-orchestrator-chart/README.md

  where
    <uno_release_name> is the deployment name of the instance.

 **TIP:** Use a short name or acronym when specifying this value to ensure it is readable.

-**Note:** When upgrading HCL Universal Orchestrator from V1.1.0 to V1.1.2 or later, or from V1.1.1 to V1.1.2 or later, you must manually delete the older version of the executable job plug-in.

 ## Uninstalling the Chart